richard512/NodeJS_Arduino_RC_Car/hardware_hack/README.md

 ## The Steps

 * Open up the controller
-* Desoldered original connections to the battery compartment
+* Desolder original connections to the battery compartment
 * Red to the positive.
 Yellow to the negative.
+* Attach Arduino pin 13 to the spot on the controller board marked TP80
+* Attach Arduino pin 12 to the spot on the controller board marked TP81

 ## Photos